 The BEST and easiest Toffee Bark – With the flavors of butter, toasted pecans and brown sugar, this sweet and salty melt-in-your-mouth toffee is deliciously addicting!

-It’s time for us to talk about holiday gift giving.
-Not the kind of gifts that are purchased in the toy section or ordered online, but the best kind; the kind that come out of your kitchen!
 Let’s make this holiday season about giving, and what better gift to give than homemade Pecan Praline Toffee?
 This easy recipe creates a buttery, sweet, and salty toffee that is to die for.
 Get ready to make someone happy!

 - Add printed (or plain) parchment paper to the inside of the packages before placing the toffee inside.
 This is especially useful if you are using larger sized Rubbermaid TakeAlongs and don’t want to fill the whole entire container with toffee.
 Tip: avoid tissue paper as this toffee is very buttery and might leave a mark on the tissue.